JustinSDK/dotSCAD/docs/lib3x-rounded_square.md

 # rounded_square

 Creates a rounded square or rectangle in the first quadrant.
-When `center` is `true` the square is centered on the origin.

 ## Parameters